mkotte/Fleet-Sheets/README.md

     I WANT to be able to
     - view assigned jobs for the day
     - access jobsite information (i.e. address, contact information, notes, etc)
-    - complete related jobsite forms
+    - complete related jobsite forms/invoices
     - mark jobs completed
     - have the ability to continue to work while remote and offline SO THAT I can continue to complete my job expectations in an easy and organized fashion.